-- 2014 Colonel Loring K. Himelright Merit Award: Zach Eulo
+- 2016 Colonel Loring K. Himelright Merit Award: Cadet Amber Mills

-- 2015 Colonel Charles Lindberg Award: Jason Hatch (Evening Student)
+- 2016 Colonel Charles Lindberg Award: Amie Hunt (Evening Student)

 EE Department End-of-Year Awards:

-- Charles Thurston Razor Award: OC Jason Shea
+- Charles Thurston Razor Award: Cadet Bertus Shelters

 We began in 2013 recognizing not only Citadel engineering graduates, but other outstanding engineers with Citadel connections through induction into The Citadel Academy of Engineers.
 Our engineering alumni and supporters are making a difference throughout the world, and a list of their accomplishments could fill this entire magazine.
 I provide a list of inductees to recognize these current and past engineering leaders and to enlist your assistance in making recommendations for future inductions.
 All recommendations will be placed in the nomination pool for consideration by the School of Engineering Leadership Team.

-In short five years of its existence, the MS in Project Management (MSPM) has gone from zero to 39 graduates each year.
-This unique program, the only one in SC, was recently accredited by the Project management Institute (PMI) Global Accreditation Center (GAC).
-It is one of only 26 programs in the USA to hold this distinction.
-The growth of local industry motivated the School of Engineering to build the Mechanical Engineering program mentioned above to meet the growing demand for educating of the current workforce.
-Current success and additional demand for engineering master’s degrees has shaped our recent decision to submit master’s degree programs in Civil, Electrical, and Mechanical Engineering to the SC Commission on Higher Education.
-We anticipate their approval this year and hope to offer our first courses within these degrees beginning the fall of 2016.
+Current success and additional demand for engineering in the Lowcountry has allowed to now begin offering master’s degree programs in Civil, Electrical, and Mechanical Engineering.
 Each program has multiple certificates included that allows for their incorporation into our current MS in Project Management and its associated certificates.
-Rest assured, our first focus will always be our undergraduate programs, but the faculty are excited about the ability to provide graduate level education to support the lowcountry graduate engineering education needs.
+Rest assured, our first focus will always be our undergraduate programs, but the faculty are excited about the ability to provide graduate level education to support engineering education needs.
 In fact, many local alumni have been waiting patiently for us to roll out these new engineering masters’ level programs.